AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-22-Rotation-along-the-circumference-of-a-circle.md

 The definition of cosine and sine for arbitrary angles is just that—a definition, an invention.
 We chose it that way because it is useful.
 Likewise, I always get school kids arguing with me that 1^0 should be 0, not 1.
 I explain to them that they CAN define 1^0 to be 0, it’s just that the math they get will be less streamlined, more clunky, the rules for exponents will have exceptions, etc.
 </blockquote>

+<p>If all of this is still hazy, then I recommend playing around with sin() and cos() to internalize their behaviour, soon enough you'll have an intuitive understanding, and when you do, I recommend approaching the math behind it again and I promise that it will feel much easier.</p>

+<h2>Applications</h2>
-<p>And this is kind of already the basis for a lot of other things that you can do.
+<p>This is kind of the basis for a lot of other things that you can do.
 For example, what would you have to do to have a 3rd point rotate around the already rotating point?
 The snippet I provided already has the answer to it!</p>

 <pre><code>//--------
   point(